Does Saudi Arabia have a sanctions regime in place?

 Since 2017, certain sanctions and restrictive measures have also been imposed against the state of Qatar, its government and certain Qatari companies and citizens.
 This includes the withdrawal of air and land links, restrictions in respect of some lending activities and restrictions in respect of the exportation of some products and the processing of certain payments in Qatari riyals.

 What is the nature of the sanctions regime in Saudi Arabia?

 The sanctions in place may comprise both economic and non-economic measures, depending on the target country or persons.

 Does Saudi Arabia maintain a list of sanctioned individuals and entities?

 Yes.
-The Ministry of Interior Decision has previously been issued which confirmed the individuals and entities to which sanctions are applied.
-The Decision is not publicly available, but it is thought to refer primarily to organisations deemed to be involved in terrorist activities around the world.
+A Ministry of Interior Decision has previously been issued which confirmed the individuals and entities to which sanctions are applied.
+The decision is not publicly available, but it is thought to refer primarily to organizations deemed to be involved in terrorist activities around the world.

 Are there any other lists related to sanctions?

 The UN sanctions list should also be referred to as it is Saudi Arabia’s position that it implements UN sanctions.